redhat-cop/cloud.aws_ops/README.md

-# AWS Operations Collection for Ansible
+# cloud.aws_ops Validated Content Collection
 The Ansible AWS Operations collection includes a variety of Ansible content to help automate, manage, and streamline common operational tasks within AWS environments.
-This collection is maintained by the Red Hat Communities of Practice.
+This collection is maintained by the [Red Hat Communities of Practice](https://github.com/redhat-cop).

 ## Contents